jiasong18/Ant-Media-Server-Wiki/Troubleshooting.md

 Load the created heapdump.hprof file bt the VisualVM tool and make memory analyze.
 Check for any leaks.
 You can also use [Eclipse Memory Analyzer Tool](https://www.eclipse.org/mat/) tool to find leaks automatically.

-# Android SDK
 ## I get notSetRemoteDescription error.
+Your device may not have the necessary h264 codec.
 Check your device codec compatibility from: https://mozilla.github.io/webrtc-landing/pc_test_no_h264.html